Call Or Text:

 New policies and campaigns are also crucial in reducing waste, with consumer education being a high priority.
 To promote participation, many cities are implementing waste management strategies, such as community composting.

 All individuals are encouraged to do their part in reducing waste.
-This may include repurposing, avoiding bulk purchasing, preventing waste by understanding expiration dates, or getting involved in community initiatives.
+This may include repurposing, avoiding bulk purchasing, preventing food waste by understanding expiration dates, or getting involved in community initiatives.
 Food-related businesses and organizations also have a great opportunity to reduce large-scale waste by partnering with a waste management company.

 The Bottom Line